bk1285/rpi_wordclock/doc/doc_how_to_install.rst

     sudo python setup.py install

 .. note::
     Since this library is continiously updated: A version, which is tested to work with the wordclock is commit 6cffc95: https://github.com/jgarff/rpi_ws281x/tree/6cffc954a3fc25f0d741d03b575ad9cdf3068103

+    If you are using a Raspberry Pi 2, you might run into issues, reported here: https://github.com/bk1285/rpi_wordclock/issues/12
+    To avoid those, use https://github.com/richardghirst/rpi_ws281x instead.

 Install fontdemo to your home-directory (to render strings)::